RaspAP/raspap-docs/docs/manual.md

 ```

 ## Ad blocking
-Optionally, install Ad blocking, enabling the option in RaspAP's config.
+Optionally, you may install Ad blocking, enabling the option in RaspAP's config.
 There are several steps involved here, including downloading the blocklists:

 ```
 sudo mkdir /etc/raspap/adblock